validatedpatterns/docs/workflow.md

    git clone https://github.com/<your-workspace>/industrial-edge
    ```

-If you want to change and track your own version of common, you should fork and clone our common repo separately:
+If you want to change and track your own version of common, you should fork and clone our common repository separately:

    ```sh
    git clone https://github.com/<your-workspace>/common